tompayne36/NotPrivateGPT/README.md

-# privateGPT
+# NotprivateGPT
-Ask questions to your documents without an internet connection, using the power of LLMs.
-100% private, no data leaves your execution environment at any point.
-You can ingest documents and ask questions without an internet connection!
+Ask questions to your documents using the power of OpenAI LLMs (or 100% private).
+You can ingest documents and ask questions with or without an internet connection!

 Built with [LangChain](https://github.com/hwchase17/langchain), [GPT4All](https://github.com/nomic-ai/gpt4all), [LlamaCpp](https://github.com/ggerganov/llama.cpp), [Chroma](https://www.trychroma.com/) and [SentenceTransformers](https://www.sbert.net/).